LuizHB/work_bot/README.md

 - YouTube bot
   - The youtubeBot searches for determined information on YouTube website and return the results inside the console.
 - Telegram bot
   - The telegramBot applies a method combining telegram's API with telethon library to get the members of a group in telegram and add in another group.
 Other methods will be applied later.
+For this bot, create an API code in "https://my.telegram.org/" and add your information in the code found in /Bots/configTlgBot.py
 - Audiobook bot
   - The audioBookBot convert a PDF file to audio in MP3 format.